Contributing Gear Writer

 Pros: Lightweight, stretchy shorts with all the highest-performance features

-When it comes to high-performance board shorts, these are hard to top.
-And with John John himself developing these bad boys, are you surprised?
-The F1 Zeroes were both one of the lightest and one of the stretchiest shorts we tested – and definitely the best fitting with scalloped leg openings and a roomy fit for unrestricted movement.
+When it comes to high-performance board shorts, these are nearly impossible to beat.
+And with John John himself developing these bad boys, and a team of in-house testers relentlessly pushing for innovation, who would be surprised?
+The F1 Zero Airtex is both one of the lightest and one of the stretchiest shorts we tested – and definitely the best fitting, with scalloped leg openings and a roomy fit for unrestricted movement.
+Overall, the material has been thinned out from the previous F1 Zero, and the added Airtex mesh panels on each side make these even lighter and quicker-drying than ever.

 Check Price on Florence Marine X